 - State sales tax - Taxpayers can deduct either state income tax or state sales tax off their total income.
 The ability to deduct sales tax is fairly new, so not everyone does it.
 But if you’re lucky enough to live in one of the few states without an income tax, it’s a great deduction to take—if you’ve kept your purchase receipts.

-Not everyone realizes that out-of-pocket costs incurred while doing work for a charity also count.
+- Out-of-pocket charitable expenses - Not everyone realizes that out-of-pocket costs incurred while doing work for a charity also count.
+The limit on charitable contributions is now 60% of adjusted gross income, up from 50%.
 Travel, lodging, meals, ingredients for a bake sale all count as they relate to volunteer work.

-In the past, a student could only deduct loan interest if they were both liable for the loan and the one paying it off.
-Now, as long as they’re not being claimed as a dependent, a student can deduct the interest on a loan—even if their parents are the one paying the bill.
+- Student loan interest - Paid by Mom and Dad in the past, a student could only deduct loan interest if they were both liable for the loan and the one paying it off.
+Now, as long as they’re not being claimed as a dependent, a student can deduct the interest on a loan—even if their parents are paying the bill.

 This list of credits and deductions available to tax payers, a little research, and the help of a skilled tax preparer can go a long way towards reducing your tax burden and saving you more of the money you’ve earned.

-This information was provided courtesy of U.S. Bank, an endorsed company of ADA Business Enterprises Inc. Learn more about U.S. Bank.
+This information was provided courtesy of U.S. Bank, an endorsed company of ADA Member Advantage.
+Learn more about U.S. Bank.